 Who and what to look for and who and what to avoid when making your selections this season

-Many competitions compete for attention, and most follow a similar pattern: the wannabe manager picks a squad of players within a set budget and then sits back and hopes for the best.
+Many different competitions compete for attention, and most follow a similar pattern: the wannabe manager picks a squad of players within a set budget and then sits back and hopes for the best.

 The most popular game is the Fantasy Premier League, run by the league itself, which has some three million users.